 90/90 Internal Rotation

-The athlete rotates the arm so that the forearm moves forwards, to a horizontal position.
-They then slowly return to the starting position.
+- The athlete rotates the arm so that the forearm moves forwards, to a horizontal position

 90/90 External Rotation

-The External Rotation exercises helps to strengthen the rotator cuff muscles.
+External Rotation exercise helps to strengthen the rotator cuff muscles.

-The athlete rotates the arm so that the fist points upwards.
-They then slowly return to the starting position and repeat.
+- The athlete rotates the arm so that the fist points upwards

 The Plyometric Push-Up

-This can be performed as a wall push-up or on the floor.
-The athlete assumes the push-up position, starting with the elbows bent.
+- This can be performed as a wall push-up or on the floor

 Shoulder Step Ups

-The athlete positions themselves ready for a push-up, with either the knees or feet on the floor, depending on strength.
+- The athlete positions themselves ready for a push-up, with either the knees or feet on the floor, depending on the strength

-The Serratus Punch exercise is designed to strengthen the shoulder blade protractors such as serratus anterior.
+The Serratus Punch exercise is designed to strengthen the shoulder blade protractors such as the serratus anterior.

 - Serratus Anterior